msalvatti/dashboardApp/README.md

 This project aims to create a responsive and customizable dashboard for real-time data display using Next.js 13, TailwindCSS, and TypeScript.

+It was developed to demonstrate some knowledge acquired in my journey as a developer.

 Users will be able to customize the theme of the dashboard and interact with multiple widgets, including charts, tables, and an animated real-time map.

 ## Features